 Q: I was outside over the weekend and noticed that a small area of my home’s vinyl siding appears to be melting.
 My husband believes that the melting is being caused by a reflection off our neighbor’s window.
 Have you ever heard of this happening?

 A: Thank you for your question.
 Yes, we have encountered this situation from time to time.
 Vinyl siding is an amazing product in many ways.
-It is often less expensive than alternative siding options, can be virtually maintenance-free, and is much more energy efficient compared to the old wood and aluminum siding choices.
+It is often less expensive than alternative siding options, can be virtually maintenance-free, and is much more energy-efficient compared to the old wood and aluminum siding choices.

 So let’s take a closer look at how windows can melt siding.
 Windows these days are extremely energy efficient.
-Energy Star windows are so energy efficient that they have materials like titanium zinc-dioxide and crystalline structures to help reflect sunlight from the windows.
+Energy Star windows are so energy efficient that they have materials like titanium zinc dioxide and crystalline structures to help reflect sunlight from the windows.

 And anyone who has been sunburned at the beach knows that reflective sunburn can be just as brutal at the beach if not worse than a day out in the park.
 That reflective solar heat at certain parts of the day can be directed right at your home.
 And if your vinyl siding cannot withstand that heat, it will warp and melt.
 There are a few ways to fix this problem to help ensure that it will not happen again.

 6 Ways to Prevent Your Vinyl Siding from Melting

 PTI is a material made by Protect Industry and MFG to help with solar glare and solar heat issues on windows.
 The concept is exactly the same as putting a full screen on the window.
-The difference is this material is connected to the window pane, not the window frame.
+The difference is this material is connected to the windowpane, not the window frame.

-- Homeowners can also cover the low-e windows with awnings to keep the sun off.
+Homeowners can also cover the Low-E windows with awnings to keep the sun off.

 There are many different glass package options out there.
 Ask us to see what type of windows are right for your situation.

-- Plant a landscape buffer between homes to prevent the reflections from hitting the vinyl siding.
+Between homes to prevent the reflections from hitting the vinyl siding.
 Plants can be an attractive method of helping to solve a problem while also adding to the beauty of your home’s landscaping.

-What Homes Are Most Susceptible to Pinpoint Beams?
+Which New England Homes Are Most Susceptible to Pinpoint Beams?

 You need to have a combination of contributing factors before the effect causes damage to your vinyl siding.
 As I said above, you need the perfect storm of combinations for this to occur as it is a rare occurrence.

 - You need to have the presence of the concavity in the double glass panes (the primary cause of the heat generation) combined with the angle of the sun.